ueoo/FluidNexus/README.md

 * **FluidNexusSmoke** and **FluidNexusBall**: Processed datasets containing one example sample used in our paper.
 * **FluidNexusSmokeAll** and **FluidNexusBallAll**: All samples processed into frames, usable within the FluidNexus framework.
 * **FluidNexusSmokeAllRaw** and **FluidNexusBallAllRaw**: Raw videos of all samples as originally captured.
+>  For a quick start, just download either FluidNexusSmoke or FluidNexusBall.
+The ones labeled ‘All’ contain all the datasets we collected; you should use them only if you want to finetune Zero123 or CogVideo-X, or perform a thorough evaluation on the entire dataset.

 For **ScalarFlow**, please refer to the original [website](https://ge.in.tum.de/publications/2019-scalarflow-eckert/).